rafaelaudy/ToDoLabApp/UI-Angular/README.md

-To run the app just type:
+#### To run the app:
 ```
 npm install
 bower install
 grunt
 ```

-PS: I am using grunt and bower.
-So you will need to have in your global NPM packages the grunt-cli and bower.
+PS: I am using grunt and bower, so you will need them installed globally.

 #### This code is using John Papa's style guide, which I normally use on my projects.
 https://github.com/johnpapa/angular-styleguide